BigCav/Ledgr-Main/README.md

 # NZ Payroll System

-This project contains a very small example payroll system for New Zealand.
-It uses [Tailwind CSS](https://tailwindcss.com/) via CDN with a dark theme.
-Each page is a separate HTML file.
+A tiny demo payroll system for New Zealand built with standalone HTML pages and Tailwind CSS.
+All pages can be opened directly in a browser.

 ## Pages
 - `index.html` - Home page
-- `calculate.html` - Simple pay calculator with PAYE example
+- `calculate.html` - Pay calculator that pulls employee rates
-- `employees.html` - Example employee list
+- `employees.html` - Manage employees (stored in your browser)
 - `payslip.html` - Example payslip

-Open any of the HTML files in a browser to view the pages.
+Employee data is stored in `localStorage`, so you can add or edit employees on the **Employees** page.
+The pay calculator lets you select an employee and automatically fills in their hourly rate.

 ## Development

-Install Node dependencies (none are required) and run the test script:
+Install Node dependencies (none are required) and run the included test script:

 ```bash
 npm test